 Trend in the socio-cultural context of studies

 Most of the studies selected focus on North America (8), and Oceania (11).
-The rest of the studies (7) focus on other areas of the world, which are Africa (3), India (1), Chine (1), Finland (1) and Pakistan (1).
-With regards to Oceania, studies have a focus in New Zealand (6), Australia (4) and Samoa (1).
+The rest of the studies (7) focus on other areas of the world, which are Africa (3), India (1), China (1), Finland (1) and Pakistan (1).
+With regards to Oceania, studies have a focus on New Zealand (6), Australia (4) and Samoa (1).
 One of these studies (April, 2008) is on New Zealand and Africa.
 With regards to North America, they concern mainly Canada (7) and United States (1).

 In the studies on indigenous entrepreneurship in Oceania, much of the literature is focused on providing governments with the tools to promote and develop indigenous entrepreneurship as a particular form of entrepreneurship that can contribute to national economic development (e.g., Zapalska, Dabb, & Perry, 2003).
 Therefore, this literature mostly includes policy recommendations oriented toward and focused on action plans and initiatives to be implemented.
 However, this body of literature shows the variety of socio-cultural contexts of indigenous communities in Oceania, according to the cultures of indigenous peoples of New Zealand (e.g., Foley, 2008; Tapsell & Woods, 2008) and of Australia (e.g., Curry, 2005; Lee-Ross, 2007).